forestcolat/SREFS/README.md

 3. Type "Y" if needed every time is asked

 ### Download and install script
-1. On "Releases", download the script.
+1. On [Releases](https://github.com/Tyrrrz/FFmpegBin), download the script.
-2. Put the .zip file in your video's location
+2. Put the script file in your video's location
-3. Right click > extract here
-4. Delete .zip file
 5. Right click on the script > Properties > Permissions
 6. Owner: can read & Write
 7. Check "Is executable"